Doansah/Article2Tweet/README.md

 # Article2Tweet - AI-Powered Twitter Thread Generator

-Hi, this is Article2Tweet, it uses the Spring Shell Cli and it gives you the ability to generate Tweets, from Articles!
+Hi, this is Article2Tweet, it uses the Spring Shell CLI and it gives you the ability to generate Tweets, from Articles!
-I write Medium articles all the time, and I wanted to see if I could post tweets of them, so voila!
+I write Medium articles all the time, and I wanted to automate posting them on twitter as well!

 An AI-powered application built with **Embabel Agent Framework** that converts Medium articles into engaging Twitter threads.